hassam-ud-din/github-search/README.md

 5. **Error Handling**: The app has error handling so that when an API request fails, error messages are sent to users.
 The Ant Design 'Alert' component is used to display error alerts.

 6. **Code Organization**: The code of the application is organized into distinct components, hooks, and slices.
-This modular approach enhances the readability and maintainability of the code and makes testing simple.
+This modular approach enhances the readability and maintainability of the code.

 7. **Custom Hooks**: To handle particular functions in a reusable way, custom hooks such as `useDebounce` and `useInfiniteScroll` have been implemented.
 As a result, code duplication is decreased and code reuse is encouraged.